libretime/libretime/website/src/pages/contribute.md

 ---
-title: Contribute to Libretime
+title: Contribute to LibreTime
 ---

-# Contribute to Libretime
+# Contribute to LibreTime

 LibreTime is a fork of AirTime due to stalled development of the open source version.
 For background on this, see this [open letter to the Airtime community](https://gist.github.com/hairmare/8c03b69c9accc90cfe31fd7e77c3b07d).